HYPOALLERGENIC DOG BREED?

 "Designer dogs" are not hypoallergenic, in actual fact, due to cross-breeding, it is impossible to know coat type in the adult.
 Only a purebred dog will have the predictable coat type and texture which may determine how well someone with asthma or allergies responds to canine company.

 So don’t deprive your asthmatic or allergic child of a pet.
-Growing up with a carefully chosen dog breed could actually improve his immune system.
+Growing up with any breed of dog could actually improve his immune system.
 Everyone needs a non-critical friend that really listens and loves unconditionally.
 Dogs do that.